RodricBr/Bash-Professional/README.md

 ```console
 #!/usr/bin/env bash
 ```
-- The above example is running the **env** command with the **bash** parameter.
+> The above example is running the **env** command with the **bash** parameter.
 The **env** serves to create a new environment, <br>
-and the following parameter is the command that will be executed by the env in this environment.
+and the following parameter is the command that will be executed by the env in this environment. <br>
-Since env uses the system path, bash will run without you having to define its exact path, making it faster than the default
+Since env uses the system path, bash will run without you having to define its exact path, making it faster than the default <br>

 ## Bash Commands